-What's In It For You? $1,200 Checks, 13 Weeks Of Unemployment Payments, And More
+What's In It For You? $1,200 Checks, 13 Weeks Of Unemployment Payments And More

 The expansion of unemployment benefits could stand to put even more money in some families' pockets than the stimulus checks.
 New York Sen. Chuck Schumer has taken to calling it "unemployment insurance on steroids."

-"I think of this thing as a deep response and a broad response," said Chuck Marr, Senior Director of Federal Tax Policy at the left-leaning Center on Budget and Policy Priorities.
+"I think of this thing as a deep response and a broad response," said Chuck Marr, senior director of federal tax policy at the left-leaning Center on Budget and Policy Priorities.
 While the "broad" part is the checks, he said, "unemployment is a sort of deep response.
 People are losing jobs, they're hurt, they need help."

 The latest versions of the bill expand unemployment across several dimensions.
 First, the bill would extend regular unemployment benefits to last an additional 13 weeks.
 In most states, laid-off workers can get a maximum of 26 weeks of benefits.